anirudh-tyagi/RAG-Model/README.md

 `[1]`, which would have left every citation unclickable and scored citation validity at zero;
 and the streaming response was not closed when a client disconnected mid-answer.

-**Still unverified:** the Docker images have never been built, and the stack has not run under `docker compose` with Qdrant and Redis as real services. `next build` has not run either — it needs Node 20+.

 **Known limitations:**

 - Figure captioning is off by default: Groq hosts no multimodal model (see Configuration).